Center for Diabetes Management

 - Blood glucose meter training and monitoring

-- Insulin pump training and continuous glucose monitoring
+- Insulin pump adjustments and continuous glucose monitoring

 - Healthy eating and active living

-- Diabetes refresher with medications review, healthy eating, and blood sugar results monitoring
+- Diabetes refresher with medications review, healthy eating tips, and review of blood sugar results monitoring

 If you are interested in receiving diabetes education, consultation or support, please call us at 480.728.3535.